kptdev/kpt/porch/README.md

 kubectl get packagerevisions --namespace default
 ```

-Follow the instructions above on how to register repositories and discover packges.
+Follow the instructions above on how to register repositories and discover packages.

 ### Running Locally